 “Our peoples, with their varied cultures which are continuously mingling and interacting to their mutual enrichment, exhibit, despite their conditions, a great love for life and a sensitive joy in the creative and humane endeavors of the peoples of the world, without exception.
 These ordinary, industrious and peaceful people want to revolutionize themselves and their country.”

 It is this selfsame spirit described by Comrade OR that characterizes our people today.
 It is indeed our “great love for life and a sensitive joy” that enables us to share our stories and to value our cultural expressions.

-It is precisely “our commitment to the creative and humane endeavours of the peoples of the world” that has propelled us to want the story of our people and our nation to take its pride of place in the narratives of the world as our contribution to our own development and as part of world culture.
+It is precisely “our commitment to the creative and humane endeavours of the peoples of the world” that has propelled us to want the story of our people and our nation and of our national living human treasures to take its pride of place in the narratives of the world as our contribution to our own development and as part of world culture.

 It is in this context of drinking from the fountains of history and learning from the men and women of practical wisdom in our communities and who gave birth to us that we are embarking upon an initiative to honour and to celebrate our living human treasures.

 “Celebrating South Africa’s Living Human Treasures – The Custodians of our Intangible Cultural Heritage”, is an initiative of the Department of Arts and Culture to draw attention to the role played by our living legends and to seek to protect and preserve this knowledge and to transmit this to future generations.